Budapest Gambit: White builds up an imposing pawn centre

-Hence in this variation Black lets White build her pawn centre only to undermine it later, a playing philosophy espoused in the teachings of the hypermodern school.
-The strategic themes are similar to the ones that can be found in other openings like the Four Pawns Attack, the Alekhine Defence or the Grünfeld Defence.
+Hence in this variation Black lets White build the pawn centre only to undermine it later, a playing philosophy espoused in the teachings of the hypermodern school.
+The strategic themes are similar to the ones that can be found in other openings like the Four Pawns Attack of the King's Indian Defence, the Alekhine Defence, or the Grünfeld Defence.